|

 Marshmallow Chocolate Chip Cookies

 Warm marshmallow chocolate chip cookies have chocolate in every bite, gooey marshmallows, and golden edges.
-These cookies are a true delight and the best part?
+They’re a true delight and the best part?
 They’re easy to make, with a recipe that takes 30 minutes from start to finish!

 Stack of marshmallow chocolate chip cookies.

 Not to brag, but I think these chocolate marshmallow cookies are perfection!
-It is easy to make without cutting any corners in quality.
+They are easy to make without sacrificing quality.
 The cookie is rich, sugary, and full of chocolate in every bite.
 Sounds like heaven, right?

-The base is for classic chocolate chip cookies.
+The base is a classic chocolate chip cookie.
 Then I add marshmallows.
-It really is that easy.
-Keep reading to learn the tips and tricks to make the perfect chewy cookie.
+It is that easy.
+Keep reading to learn the tips and tricks for making the perfect chewy cookie.
+This cookie is great in a Christmas cookie box with my other favorite, a SKOR cookie!

 Ingredient Notes

-What I love about this recipe is that most of the ingredients are probably in your pantry.
+What I love about this recipe is that most ingredients are probably in your pantry.

 • Unsalted Butter – Two things about butter and baking: 1.
 Always use unsalted butter.
 This will allow you to control how much salt is in your recipe.
 2. Use cultured, also known as European, butter if possible.
 This butter is slightly more expensive.
 However, it adds a richness to your bakes that is unmistakable.